MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-28

-**Bug title:** No concrete information in the Botanical Garden section
+**Bug title:** No concrete information in the "Botanical Garden" section

 **Priority and severity:** P3 - Low

-**Description:** The Botanical Garden section of the bottom-left menu of the main page does not provide any concrete information about it, but only a picture with a digital simulation of the garden.
+**Description:** The "Botanical Garden" section of the bottom-left menu of the main page does not provide any concrete information about it, but only a picture with a digital simulation of the garden.

 **Steps to reproduce:**
 1. Go on https://www.primariatechirghiol.ro/
-2. Select Botanical Garden section from the bottom-left menu of the main page
+2. Select "Botanical Garden" section from the bottom-left menu of the main page

 **Expected result:** This section should contain relevant information about Botanical Garden of the Techirghiol town, information like schedule or entrance fees.